Yippee! This is one of my favorite posts of the year.

 9. Sparkler Candles ($2.09) – We bought these for Ella’s birthday cake this summer and at first I thought they were totally lame (they just kind of burn for ten seconds or so) but once they started sparking, they were fantastic.

-11. Wire Hair Tie ($1.80) – For those of us not doing complicated hair styles from Pinterest, at least we can have some fun bit of hair accessorizing.
+11. Ribbon Hair Tie ($1.80) – For those of us not doing complicated hair styles from Pinterest, at least we can have some fun bit of hair accessorizing.

 12. Mini LED Flashlight Keychain ($4.39 for 10) – They’re so cheap, you can get one for everyone’s stocking (or two for everyone’s stocking if you don’t have ten children).